 Sometimes the brain gets a little bored and wants a little variety to function at its peak.
 This is where a change of scenery can do you a world of good.
 Take your laptop to the park and spread out a blanket for an afternoon picnic/study session.
 Do you like a lot of background noise when you study?
 Find the nearest coffee shop and set up your workstation there.
 Study in the kitchen, on the back porch, in the attic—wherever you can best engage your brain.

 Your brain is a powerful organ and it will work to your advantage if you take the right steps to train it.
-Thinking about how to study effectively, how to learn faster and cram more information into your overloaded brain can cause you to get stressed out, which will hamper the learning process.
+Thinking about how to study effectively, how to learn faster, and cramming more information into your overloaded brain can cause you to get stressed out, which will hamper the learning process.

 1. How to Learn Faster